 There needs to be a presumption created around the active utilisation of both existing and new waste heat sources that actively supports the incorporation of waste heat into existing and future heat networks.
 The barriers to its limited use need to be investigated, from both a heat network operator and waste heat producer's perspectives.
-Solutions need to be produced in light of these barriers that would make it easier for heat network operators to access and use available waste heat sources.
-Additionally, incentives must be created that would actively encourage organisations that produce waste heat to make it readily available to heat network operators.
+Solutions need to be produced in light of these barriers that would make it easier and beneficial for waste heat producers to make their heat available and for heat network operators to access and use these available waste heat sources.
+Additionally, incentives need to be created that actively encourage organisations that produce waste heat to make it readily available to heat network operators.

-The Action would be to develop a Position Paper setting out a suite of solutions.
-The solutions would largely be responses to barriers identified through consultation and workshops with heat network operators and waste heat producers.
-Such solutions would make use of existing policy and regulatory levers, whilst suggesting new ideas, policies and viable financial incentives that would be promoted to EU, national, and local governments.
+This Action will develop a Position Paper setting out the barriers and proposing a suite of potential solutions.
+The solutions would largely be responses to barriers identified through consultation and workshops with heat network operators, cities and waste heat producers.
+Such solutions would make use of existing policy and regulatory levers, whilst suggesting new ideas, policies, and viable financial incentives that would be promoted to EU, national, and local governments.